vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 ## Thoughts on fundraising dynamics

+### FMP's overall fundraising strategy

+[#eaforum #openborders]

+I can't comment too much on the details of FMP's overall fundraising strategy, but I will say that the bulk of FMP's funding at present does not seem to come from avid open borders believers or the effective altruist community or its penumbra.
+The funding pattern seems to be reasonably similar to what you would expect of a migrant rights organization.

+Given FMP's staff expansion in the last few years, the organization needs to, and is working to, expand its fundraising to keep pace with its size.
+I expect the bulk of this expaansion to be with the same sort of donor base that has sustained FMP so far.
+Most of these donors have fairly different terminal values than I do; also, instrumentally, the fundraising techniques that will work with these donors will be different from the things that would appeal to me.

+The role of donors more broadly similar to me (interested in open borders, some connections to effective altruism in the sense of interest in doing the *most* good) will likely depend on the extent to which FMP is able to make the case for how its activities help promote open borders more broadly.
+I expect to get a better understanding of this in 2022.

 ### The alternative approach of running fundraisers

 Many others on the board are running or considering running